holdgh/ApeRAG/README.md

 *   **Database Management**:
     *   `make makemigration`: Creates new database migration files based on changes to Django models.
     *   `make migrate`: Applies pending database migrations to your connected database.
-    *   `make connect-metadb`: Provides a command to connect to the primary PostgreSQL database (usually for inspection).
+    *   `make connect-metadb`: Provides a command to connect to the primary PostgreSQL database (usually for inspection, if run via `make run-db`).
     *   `make diff`: Shows differences in Django settings (useful for debugging configurations).

 *   **Generators**:
-    *   `make generate-models`: Generates LLM model configuration files.
+    *   `make generate-models`: Generates Pydantic models from the OpenAPI schema.
     *   `make generate-frontend-sdk`: Generates the frontend API client/SDK from the OpenAPI specification. **Run this command whenever backend API definitions change.**

 *   **Docker Compose (for local full-stack testing)**:
     *   `make compose-up`: Starts all services (backend, frontend, databases, Celery) using Docker Compose.
-This is similar to the "Getting Started with Docker Compose" method but can also be used during development for a full-stack test.
     *   `make compose-down`: Stops all services started with `make compose-up`.
     *   `make compose-logs`: Tails the logs from all services running under Docker Compose.